hyperledger/bevel/platforms/hyperledger-besu/configuration/roles/create/member_node/Readme.md

 #### 4. nodelist loop when tls is true
- Add othernodes data to the file when tls is true for the orion transaction manager
+ Add othernodes data to the file when tls is true for the transaction manager

 **lineinfile**: This module add the line to the file